Dan Howdle | May 4th, 2022

 Any Virgin Media broadband deal of 100Mbps or more would adequately serve a busy household streaming multiple movies, gaming, doing some good old-fashioned surfing, and still have plenty left over.

 A big selling point with Virgin Media is that you’re more likely to get the speed you’re paying for than with other providers.
-Ofcom’s 2019 figures (Ofcom’s reports are often more than a year behind) show the average speed for 36-38Mbps fibre broadband is actually 32.8Mbps at peak times, whereas a 100Mbps cable connection gives an average speed of 107.2Mbps at peak times.
+Ofcom’s 2021 figures (Ofcom’s reports are often more than a year behind) show that while there was some slowdown in connectivity during peak periods, on average connections were just 2% slower than their maximum speeds; 516Mbps cable services delivered 86% of maximum speeds in peak periods, compared to over 99% for 67Mbps full-fibre services.

 Relative to its lightning-fast download speeds, Virgin’s upload speeds are pretty slow.
 The average upload speed on Virgin Media’s M50 (with an average download speed of 54Mbps) is just 5Mbps, and 10Mbps on the M100 package.
 Even on the M500 package you’ll only get upload speeds averaging 36Mbps.

-As a comparison, Plusnet’s entry-level fibre deal has upload speeds averaging at 9.5Mbps, while you can get 19Mbps upload speeds on its top-end fibre package, which comes with an average download speed of 66Mbps.
+As a comparison, Plusnet’s entry-level fibre deal has upload speeds averaging at 9Mbps, while you can get 18Mbps upload speeds on its top-end fibre package, which comes with an average download speed of 66Mbps.
 Other providers operating on the Openreach network (everyone else), offer similar upload speeds.

 Do upload speeds matter?
 With most tasks, no. Waiting for photos to upload or big emails to send can be pretty frustrating, however, so it all comes down to what you do with your connection most of the time.